The 12-Series. A complete protocol.

 Each session has a specific job.
 Each builds on the one before it.
 By the end, your body has been addressed as a whole system, not a collection of isolated problems.

-Opening the outer sleeve of the body: front, back, sides, and spiral.
+Opening the outer sleeve of the body: front, back, sides, and the relationship between left and right.
 Creating initial ease and preparing the system for deeper work.

 Deep Core